PROxZIMA/Sweet-Pop/README.md

-THIS IS WHAT I USE IN MY CHROME FOLDER
+THIS IS WHAT I USE IN MY CHROME FOLDER.
+TWEAKS ARE IN OTHER REPO.

 # userChrome.css
 This helps to customize Firefox User Interface.
 Place this file in your Firefox chrome folder.

 # userChrome.xml and userChrome.js
 Used for scrollbars.
-Place this file in your Firefox chrome folder.
+Place these files in your Firefox chrome folder.

 # userContent.css
-Same as from other Repo
+This helps to customize Firefox web content.
+Place this file in your Firefox chrome folder.